What to Expect

 During the school term, most children aged 3 to 13 head out to their own age-appropriate programs about midway through the morning service.
 You’re free to include your children in these programs, or to keep them in the main service.

 For parents with infants, there is a “cry room” upstairs that overlooks the auditorium.
-We also offer a crèche service from 9:30am in the Lower Lounge (childcare is not provided during the evening service).
+We also offer a crèche service from 10:00am in the Lower Lounge.

 Our main family gathering starts each Sunday at 9:30am, and typically goes for about 80-90 minutes.
 During this time we: